 Do You Need Payroll Software or Accounting Software?

-For very small teams with simple pay structures, an accounting platform with a built-in payroll function may be enough.
-The main goal is to reduce admin work while keeping payroll records aligned with bookkeeping.
+For very small teams with simple pay structures, an accounting platform with built-in payroll may still be enough.
+It can reduce admin work and keep payroll records connected to the rest of your bookkeeping.

 How to Choose the Right Payroll Software for Your Australian Business